samsung-cnct/kraken-lib/CONTRIBUTING.md

 * The version of kraken-lib you’re using
 * The expected behavior
 * The actual, incorrect behavior
+* Apply the label 'Bug'

 Search our [issue tracker](https://github.com/samsung-cnct/k2/issues) for existing issues (aka tickets) similar to yours.
 If you find one, please add your information to it as a comment.

 If you want to provide a patch with your bug report, please do by sending us a pull request (PR) as described in the section below.

+## Issue Labeling ##
+We use GitHub issue labels to help us organize our workflow.
+As such, this section is for helping the kraken development team push work through in an orderly fashion.
+If you choose to help out by labeling, great!
+If not, we will do it during our bi-weekly backlog grooming meetings.

+### Required Labels ###
+All issues must be labeled as one of the three following types.
+Ideally, the person creating the issue assigns the label at the time of creation.
+Otherwise, a label will be assigned in the next grooming meeting.
+The issue types are:
+* Bug
+* Feature Request
+* Research Spike

+All issues must have a priority label applied as "priority-p[0-3]'.
+Use the following definitions when prioritizing issues:
+* **p0**: highest priority, most critical issues. p0 implies kraken-lib is broken and should have someone assigned immediately.
+If you believe you've hit a p0 issue, link the issue into the #kraken Slack channel (link at bottom of this page) so we can quickly triage.
+* **p1**: to be addressed in the next sprint or two.
+These issues will be completed regardless of larger project goals.
+* **p2**: will only be completed as part of a larger project (e.g. CI, multi-cluster support, code cleanup, etc.) and will be **triaged monthly** to reprioritize up or down.
+* **p3**: lowest priorty, will only be completed as part of a larger project and will be **triaged quarterly** to reprioritize up or close altogether.

+For all issues, commenting on why they're important to you may prompt reprioritizing upward or, so please speak up if you need something.

+### Optional Labels ###
+#### Projects ####
+Some issues are part of larger projects or program areas, such as the creation of a new provider (e.g. BareMetal, Azure), fully supporting multiple clusters specified in a single config (multi-cluster support), CI, etc. Use a project label, as appropriate, to ensure we're working effectively by targeting a specific larger goal and heading towards completing the entire project.

+#### Help Wanted ####
+Use this label for any issue not requiring much knowledge of the kraken-lib codebase and that can be completed in a few hours.
+These are a great place to get started.

+#### Needs Design ####
+This label should be applied to any issue requiring further analysis from an experienced kraken engineer and possibly a design proposal.
+Anyone can apply this label.
+We don't have a monitor for this label, so if you're interested in working in this area or have applied this label, please ping the #kraken Slack channel for support.

 ## Contributing Code and Making Changes
 Before contributing code, please familiarize yourself with the [kraken codebase](https://github.com/samsung-cnct/k2cli) and our general guidelines below: